By Malinda Geisler, content specialist, Ag Marketing Resource Center, Iowa State University.

 Photo courtesy of USDA ARS.

 Commercial pear production is concentrated in the Northwest United States.
-Washington State grows nearly half of the nation’s total pear production.
-Total U.S. production in 2011 was 940,110 tons, valued at $387 million.
+Washington State and Oregon together grow around 75 percent of the nation’s total pear production, followed by California.
+Total U.S. production in 2012 was 858,250 tons, down from the previous year, and was valued at $437.1 million, up from 2011.
+(NASS 2013)

 According to USDA's 2008 Organic Production Survey, the United States had 257 certified organic farms that produced 21,684 tons of pears.
 There were 255 farms with sales totaling $16 million.